 Sentencing is set for May 16.

 In 2000, Vrentas got her first DUI at only 18 years old.
 Four years later, drunk again, two of her friends were killed when Vrentas crashed her car into a pond.
 She was sentenced to five and a half years in prison, but got out in 2007.

-Then, last Saturday, state troopers pulled her over on I-5 near Northgate for speeding.
-In court documents filed Wednesday, the trooper said Vrentas appeared to be impaired at the time, allegations she denied.
-Vrentas was also charged Wednesday with felony DUI.
+Then, on July 27, 2013, state troopers pulled her over on I-5 near Northgate for speeding.
+In court documents, the trooper said Vrentas appeared to be impaired at the time, allegations she denied.
+Vrentas was also charged with felony DUI.
 Bail of $750,000 was requested and that she participate in 24/7 alcohol monitoring.

 “You would think there would be a natural thought process of not doing something like this again, but that’s the power of addiction,” said Crisis Clinic Director Michael Reading.